-The philosophy, affirmed by the faculty, is consistent with the Chamberlain College of Nursing mission, which is to provide educational nursing programs in an environment of mutual commitment and accountability among students, faculty, administration and staff.
-The academic programs are based on the faculty’s beliefs about PERSON, HEALTH, NURSING, ENVIRONMENT, TEACHING-LEARNING and NURSING EDUCATION.
+The Chamberlain College of Nursing philosophy, affirmed by the faculty, is consistent with the Chamberlain mission, which is to provide a superior nursing education experience distinguished by academic excellence, innovation, integrity and world-class service and to graduate compassionate, ethical and knowledgeable nurse leaders who are empowered to transform healthcare.
+The faculty believes that nursing education is best accomplished in an environment of mutual commitment and accountability among students, faculty, administration and staff.
+The academic programs are based on the faculty’s beliefs about PERSON, HEALTH, NURSING, ENVIRONMENT, TEACHING-LEARNING and NURSING EDUCATION

-We believe NURSING is a practice profession dedicated to providing quality healthcare to all persons.
-NURSING is the caring art of applying nursing knowledge.
-Nursing knowledge derives from theories and principles of nursing, arts, physical sciences, social sciences, and humanities.
-The caring art of NURSING implies the compassionate application of research-based knowledge, skills, and expert judgments rendered in a variety of healthcare settings.
-NURSING represents empowered individuals who function within established standards of the nursing profession, serve as change agents through social interaction and political activism, and move freely among nursing roles established to meet the ever-changing needs of society.
+We believe NURSING is a practice profession dedicated to providing person-centered care through application of the nursing process.
+Nursing knowledge derives from theories and principles of nursing, arts, physical sciences, social sciences and humanities.
+Caring implies the compassionate application of knowledge, clinical skills, cultural competence, ethical principles and expert judgments rendered in a variety of nursing practice settings.
+Nurses work collaboratively with individuals, families and interdisciplinary team members to provide quality care and ensure client safety.